At a glance: Super Tuesday states and delegate counts

 Delegate count: 228

-Biden won Texas in one of the big surprises of Super Tuesday.
+Biden beat Biden by 3.5 percentage points in Texas in the biggest surprise of Super Tuesday.

 Of the 82 delegates already assigned, Biden had 42, Sanders 38, Bloomberg one and Warren one.